Your journey to NatWest

 April 2025

-We wrote to our personal loans, credit cards and savings account customers to confirm that the transfer of our account(s) to National Westminster Bank Plc (NatWest) had been approved.
+We wrote to our loans, credit cards and savings account customers to confirm that the transfer of our account(s) to National Westminster Bank Plc (NatWest) had been approved.
 From 1 May 2025 there have been some changes to your terms and conditions to reflect a change to the legal entity that provides your account(s), this has changed from Sainsbury’s Bank to NatWest.
 You can find all the information you need to understand the transfer in the documents linked below:

 - Template version of the letter/email we’ve sent to you (PDF, 708KB)